 GMJ — CE publishes two issues annually.
 Each issue focuses on a specific theme, and is divided into two sections: one for refereed papers, and another for book reviews.
 Authors do not pay any charges for paper processing, submission, production, or publication.

-Although GMJ — CE retains copyright and that contributing authors give permission to GMJ — CE to reprint their published papers, review articles, book reviews, etc. in other electronic and print formats, including books, etc., authors may request permission from the Editor-in-Chief to re-publish their manuscripts in other publication outlets.
+Although GMJ — CE retains copyright and that contributing authors give permission to GMJ — CE to reprint their published papers, review articles, book reviews, etc. in other electronic and print formats, including books, etc., authors may request permission from the Editors to re-publish their manuscripts in other publication outlets.

 Views expressed in GMJ — CE are not necessarily endorsed by the Editor-in-Chief, Advisory Board, or the University of Ottawa.GMJ — CE is listed, abstracted, and indexed in Cabell’s, DOAJ, EBSCO, LAC, ProQuest, SciVerse Scopus, SPD, Thomson ReutersWeb of Science, and Ulrich’s.